abmercado19/behavex-images/README.md

         - `context`: The context object which contains various attributes used in the function.
         - `condition`: The condition to attach images to the HTML report.
 Possible values:
           - AttachmentsCondition.ALWAYS: Attach images to the HTML report always.
-          - AttachmentsCondition.ON_FAILURE: Attach images to the HTML report only when the test fails.
+          - AttachmentsCondition.ONLY_ON_FAILURE: Attach images to the HTML report only when the test fails.
 This is the default value.
           - AttachmentsCondition.NEVER: Do not attach images to the HTML report, no matter the test result.

 4. `clean_all_attached_images`